melowntech/workshop/tutorials/gpx-viewer.rst

     geodata = map.createGeodata();

 Now we can add some points.
-Note that we are using a 'float' height which defines height above terrain.
-If we had elevation data we could use a 'fix' height which has no relation to the terrain.
+Note that we are using 'float' height which defines height above terrain.
+If we had elevation data we could use 'fix' height which has no relation to the terrain.
 The point can also be assigned properties which can be accessed by `geodata styles <https://github.com/Melown/vts-browser-js/wiki/VTS-Geodata-Format#geo-layer-styles-structure>`_.

 ::